lightward/mechanic-tasks/docs/auto-capture-payments-when-an-order-is-created/README.md

 Tags: Orders, Payment, Risk

-This task runs immediately after an order is created, and captures an authorized transaction if one is present.
+This task runs immediately after an order is created, and captures any authorized transactions.
 Choose which risk levels to capture for, and optionally choose to filter by order tag.
-You may also choose to only capture funds for line items that do not require shipping.

 * View in the task library: [tasks.mechanic.dev/auto-capture-payments-when-an-order-is-created](https://tasks.mechanic.dev/auto-capture-payments-when-an-order-is-created)
 * Task JSON, for direct import: [task.json](../../tasks/auto-capture-payments-when-an-order-is-created.json)